Kdacones94/personal-mood-tracker/readme.md

 # Activity Log
+> THIS IS A WORK IN PROGRESS.
+Currently working on formatting the documentation and deciding if I should use some of the documentation for content or share right away.
+But it's done!

+I created my own system for processing my tasks and activities and rating them based on my goals, values, and interests to help me gauge whether or not I should pursue a task or not.

+this one is for all the indecisive adhd asd people who can't ever choose.

 ## Creating an Activity Log
 > This activity log will contain the information that will be stored and used to help track my moods and activities throughout the day